 5 Execution site(s)

-«The commission composed of the members of Soviet public organizations as well as the inhabitants and medical stuff, started the exhumation of the bodies from March 16 to 26, 1944, which allowed to conclude:
+«The commission, composed of the members of Soviet public organizations as well as local inhabitants and medical stuff, started the exhumation of the bodies from March 16 to 26, 1944, which allowed them to conclude that:

 1. 23 bodies were discovered in four mass graves located in the public park.

 2. 1761 corpses were discovered in two mass graves located in the pine forest; […]